Menu

 model[k] += learning_rate * g / (np.sqrt(rmsprop_cache[k]) + 1e-5)

-Thus, policy gradient is a brute-force method to discover the correct actions and internalize them as policies.
+Thus, PG is a brute-force method that discovers correct actions and internalizes them into a policy.